There's so much to see and do in Vancouver that you might forget to check out what the surrounding area has to offer.

 A transport hub with great access to the rest of British Columbia, the West Coast metropolis is the perfect jumping-off point for day trips for foodies, history buffs, outdoor adventurers and more.
 Here are our top 10 escapes from the city.

-If the rippling water is calling your name, there are dozens of ways to leave shore and hit the waves around Vancouver.
+If the rippling water is calling your name, there are dozens of ways to leave the shore and hit the waves around Vancouver.
 Harbour Cruises’ one-hour tour meanders languidly alongside the city’s waterfront.
 But its half-day Indian Arm option is a much deeper excursion.
 As the city shrinks away, you’ll be slowly enveloped in a forested, sheer-cliffed natural wonderland that feels like a Norwegian fjord.

-3. Bowen Island
+Explore Bowen Island

 Cruise amid towering mountains and tree-covered islands to the stunning Bowen Island.
 Step off in Snug Cove to explore wooden boardwalks, bright-painted storefronts and forest-lined trails where sightings of bald eagles and Bowen’s resident deer are common.
 Need more?
 Follow the trail to Opa, a gigantic ancient Douglas fir that’s a highlight for many visitors.